 Prerequisite: Active and unencumbered RN license.
 This course focuses on the advanced comprehensive assessment of individuals.
 It builds on the students' knowledge and skills and provides a foundation for the advanced practice nurse to evaluate the health of individuals and provide health promotion interventions.

 The interactions of developmental, biopsychosocial, and socio-cultural contexts resulting in health effects for individuals provide the structure of the course.
 Students obtain the practice skills necessary for advanced communication (i.e., clinical interviewing, focused history taking), biopsychosocial and physical assessment, critical diagnostic reasoning, differential diagnosis, and clinical decision-making through course readings, dialog, discussions, videos, simulations, and practical examinations.
-This course includes 45 hours of clinical experience.
-(1)
+This course includes 45 hours of practice experience hours using virtual clinical simulation.